qtruon/serverless-video-app/README.md

         |_ update_transcode                     : post transcode update status to Firebase DB
         |_ user_info                            : get user profile information
         |_ video_transcode                      : upload video to S3 then create transcode job and DB record
-                  |_ requirements.txt           : **each** lambda has to have this manifest for SAM build (???)
-                  |_ serviceAccountKey.json     : service account credential to Firebase DB
+                  |_ serviceAccountKey.json     : service account credential to Firebase DB (skip this out of git)
                   |_ video_transcode.py         : main lambda handler here
+        |_ env_prep.yaml                        : CloudFormation template for other resources
+        |_ swagger.yaml                         : Swagger configuration for API Gateway CORS
         |_ template.yaml                        : SAM template for all lambda functions
   |_ website                                    : front-end nodejs app
 ```

-- To create the dependencies.zip for dependencies layer (as we don't use requirements.txt for each lambda and share the common dependency layer so we don't need to create the virtual environment), create a temporary folder for package installation (ex: packages) then install the needed packages into this folder (check the list of existing modules in AWS and be awared of the version dependencies for awscli) then zip this folder content into the zip file (use the 'dependencies.zip' within the SAM template)
+- To create the dependencies.zip for dependencies layer, create a temporary folder for package installation (ex: packages/python/lib/python3.8/site-packages, refer Resource#3) then install the needed packages into this folder (check the list of existing modules in AWS and be awared of the version dependencies for awscli) then zip this folder content into the zip file (use the 'dependencies.zip' within the SAM template)
 ```
-mkdir ./packages
+mkdir ./packages/python/lib/python3.8/site-packages
 pip3 install -t ./packages rsa==3.4.2 requests==2.22.0 python-dateutil==2.8.0 firebase-admin python-jose
+cd ./packages
-zip -r9 ./dependencies/dependencies.zip ./packages/*
+zip -r9 ../dependencies/dependencies.zip .
 ```
-- Create sam build and sam deploy (not sure if we need sam build because we use layer for all dependencies), make sure have the deployment bucket to let sam upload the packages for deployment process (ex: video-app-sam-deploy)
+- Prepare the environment such as the sam deployment bucket with CloudFormation (we crete IAM role in this template so need CAPABILITY_NAMED_IAM) then use sam deploy which will refer to the roles created in the CloudFormation template
 ```
-sam build
-sam deploy --s3-bucket video-app-sam-deploy --stack-name video-app-stack --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name video-env-stack --template-body file://env_prep.yaml --capabilities CAPABILITY_NAMED_IAM sam deploy --s3-bucket video-app-sam-deploy --stack-name video-app-stack --capabilities CAPABILITY_IAM
 ```
 - Update the Auth0 information and the Gateway API into website/js/config.js